-The middle school mathematics program stresses performance in basic operations using natural through real numbers and proficiency in working with percentages, fractions and decimals.
-Skill in solving and graphing equations and inequalities, performance in linear, square, and cubic measure, and practice with problems in statistics and probability are explored in depth.
+The Middle School mathematics program stresses performance in basic operations using natural through real numbers and proficiency in working with percentages, fractions and decimals.
 Problem solving and real-world application are incorporated into daily lessons.
-Communication in the language of mathematics is emphasized through written reports and oral presentations in each grade.
-Appropriate and fluent use of technology is inherent in each course.

 Middle School STEM Curriculum

 Middle School STEM focuses on “Developing Foundations”.
 In our rigorous math and science curricula, we emphasize the fundamentals and begin to bridge to a higher level of STEM thinking.
 We introduce the engineering design process and scientific thinking skills early and continue to cultivate those concepts throughout the program.
 Technology is fully integrated throughout our STEM programs, including our 1:1 laptop program for students in grades 5-12 and our state of the art Design Den which is a fully equipped makerspace for girls to experiment with 3D printers, Epilog Laser Cutters, and a variety of other tools.
 Coding is first introduced in 5th and 6th grades with mini-projects.
 In 7th grade students expand to programming and building Lego Mindstorm® Robots, leading to more advanced coding in 8th grade that focuses on website and app design.
 In our 8th grade STEM Skills Workshop all girls develop the 3D spatial skills necessary to close the STEM gender gap.